iarsystems/crun-evaluation-guide/README.md

 5. Examine the source code comments for each reported error.

 >[!NOTE]
 >The function `HeapFunc3()` in `Heap.c` can be enabled by uncommenting the `CRUN_FULL_EDITION` macro definition.
 The function requires a full edition of C-RUN since its resource consumption will exceed the code size limitation in the time-limited trial version.
-[Contact us](https://www.iar.com/about/contact) for the full license or a demonstration.
+[Contact us](https://www.iar.com/about/contact) in case you need the full license or a demonstration.

 <!-- --------------------------------------------------------------------------------------------------- -->